ValeriaRezan/CM_WG1/README.md

 -- Jupyter Notebook (or VSCode with Jupyter extension)

+-- Clone this repository

 # SETTING UP THE ENVIRONMENT

-To ensure that all dependencies are properly installed, follow these steps to set up a virtual environment:
+To ensure that all dependencies are properly installed, follow these steps to set up a virtual environment (optional, but recommended):

 # 1. Create and Activate a New Virtual Environment